delphic-digital/Skeletor.docs/content/contribute/writing-a-plugin.md

 ## Requirements

-* Skeletor.core (included in Skeletor by default)
+* You have cloned the Skeletor.framework repo.
+If you have not see [Get Started](../get-started).

+## Creating the repository

+You're going to want to create a submodule of the Skeletor.framework.
+This is really just for organization purposes, and to easily include `Skeletor.core` as a dependency.

+* Start off with creating a new repo for your plugin in github, for instance named `delphic-digital/Skeletor.breadcrumb`.
+Make sure you initiliaze it with readme file.
+* `cd` into the working directory of `Skeletore.framework` and add your new repo as a submodule: `git submodule https://github.com/delphic-digital/Skeletor.breadcrumb.git Skeletor.plugins/Skeletor.breadcrumb`

+That's it!
+Your new repo should be cloned into the `Skeletor.plugins` directory ready for development.
+You can check in your changes to that sub module like a normal git commit, but you will also have to commit the sub module update to the parent `skeletor.framework` repo.

+There is a sample plugin repo at [delphic-digital/Skeletor.pluginTemplate](https://github.com/delphic-digital/Skeletor.pluginTemplate) with files to get you started.

-## Usage
+## Creating your plugin

+Skeletor.core includes a plugin factory.
 The plugin factory requires a few things to be defined in your plugin prior to calling the plugin factory function.

 1. Your plugin's constructor, calling `__super__`
 2. A `DEFAULTS` static property on your plugin's constructor
 3. A `VERSION` static property on your plugin's constructor

-## Creating your plugin

 Here is an example of creating a `breadcrumb` plugin.